gaboogled/simple_slim3/README.md

 ## Install Slim 3 MVC Application

->**WARNING:** This is a Composer, Skeleton Application.
+>**WARNING:** This is a Composer Skeleton Application.
 Installation will overwrite existing composer.json files if run within an existing Slim 3 folder.

-To get started, simply run this command from the directory in which you want to install your new Slim Framework application, usually the root of your web server.
+To get started, simply

+Then run this command from the directory in which you want to install your new Slim 3 Framework MVC application. (usually the root of your web server)

- composer gaboogled/slim3mvc
+ composer install

 Next, you'll want to: